panos1977/GetData/Course Project/CodeBook.md

 This file describes the variables, the data, and any transformations or work that you performed to clean up the data.

 ## Data Source
-The original dataset is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made avaiable here:
+The original dataset is derived from the "Human Activity Recognition Using Smartphones Data Set" which was originally made available here:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.